dac029-cpu/Predicting-Power-Outage-Durations-with-Regression-Models/README.md

 I also replaced all values of 0 in <code>OUTAGE.DURATION</code>, <code>DEMAND.LOSS.MW</code>, and <code>CUSTOMERS.AFFECTED</code> with nan, since it is fair to assume that values of 0 for these columns is likely due to missingness.
 This will help ease our missingness analysis later on.

+The first rew rows of the dataframe is shown below.

 |   YEAR |   MONTH | U.S._STATE   | NERC.REGION   | CLIMATE.REGION     | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |   OUTAGE.DURATION | OUTAGE.START        | OUTAGE.RESTORATION   |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED |   TOTAL.CUSTOMERS | duration_bin   | DURATION_MISSING   |
 |-------:|--------:|:-------------|:--------------|:-------------------|:-------------------|:------------------------|------------------:|:--------------------|:---------------------|-----------------:|---------------------:|------------------:|:---------------|:-------------------|
 |   2011 |       7 | Minnesota    | MRO           | East North Central | severe weather     | nan                     |              3060 | 2011-07-01 17:00:00 | 2011-07-03 20:00:00  |              nan |                70000 |           2595696 | 1–3 days       | False              |